How to Register Trademarks and Copyrights

 Filing an application online through the U.S. Copyright Office’s Electronic Copyright Office, or eCO, offers several advantages over mail registration:

-- Rapid processing time.
+- Faster processing time.

 - Online status tracking.